w3c/wai-arrm/content/index.md

 # - name: "Jan Doe"   # Replace Jan Doe with name, or delete this line if not multiple contributors

 github:
-  repository: w3c/wai-arrm
   path: content/index.md    # Add the language shortcode to the middle of the filename, for example: content/index.fr.md

-permalink: /planning/arrm/  # Add the language shortcode to the end, with no slash at end, for example: /planning/arrm/fr
+permalink: /planning/arrm/  # Add the language shortcode to the end, with no slash at the end.
+For example /path/to/file/fr

-ref: /planning/arrm/    # Translators, do not change this
+ref: /planning/arrm/    # Do not change this
-# changelog: /@@/changelog/
-acknowledgements: /planning/arrm/acknowledgements/
-license: creative-commons

-description: ARRM helps you assign responsibilities for digital accessibility to appropriate roles (UX designer, content creator, developer) early in projects.   # translate the description
-image:
-  path: /content-images/wai-arrm/arrm-social.png
-  alt: Accessibility Roles and Responsibilities Mapping (ARRM).
-W3C Web Accessibility Initiative (WAI). icons of hand, eye, brain, ear, speech, body.
+# In the footer below:
+# Do not translate ACKNOWLEDGEMENTS

-footer: >   # Translate words below, including "Date:" and "Editor:" Translate the Working Group name.
-Leave the Working Group acronym in English.
-Do *not* change the dates in the footer below.
+# Translate the other words, including "Editors and contributors:"
+# Translate the Community Group and Working Group names.
+Leave the acronyms in English.
+footer: >
    <p><strong>Editors and contributors:</strong> See ACKNOWLEDGEMENTS.</p>
    <p>Developed through the <a href="https://www.w3.org/community/arrm/">Accessibility Roles and Responsibilities Mapping (ARRM) Community Group</a> at W3C.
 Initially developed with the Accessibility Education and Outreach Working Group (<a href="https://www.w3.org/WAI/about/groups/eowg/">EOWG</a>).</p>
 ---

 {::nomarkdown}